Conkouati-Douli National Park: Flora

-Its beaches are among the most important in the world for nesting of leatherback turtles (Dermochelys coriacea).

-The marine park also includes a group of around 50 humpback dolphins (Sousa teuzsi).
+The park also has endangered turtle and dolphin populations.
+Its beaches are among the most important in the world for nesting of leatherback sea turtles.
+The marine park also includes a group of around 100 humpback dolphins.

-Threats to conservation
+Threats

 Local ecosystems are vulnerable to industrial threats from logging, mining, petroleum production, and commercial fishing.

 Additionally, poachers commonly use the coastal and south-east forest roads traversing the park to gain access to rare animals such as elephants.

 The local human population is low but the nearby city of Pointe-Noire (150 km from the park) fuels natural resource exploitation to feed the growing demands for bushmeat and wood.

 Chinese-owned trawler boats are a serious threat to the marine park.
 Local threats include unsustainable fishing, hunting and agriculture techniques.

+Since the begin of 2024 the oil company Congo Holding United, a company majority-owned by China Oil Natural Gas Overseas Holding United plans to drill for oil near and inside the Conkouati-Douli Nationalpark.
+This is a massive risk for rich biodiversity and indigenous people living there.